srestrep74/Java-Specialization-Modules/business-domain/gym-service/README.md

 The Outbox pattern works seamlessly with the Circuit Breaker to provide multiple layers of resilience:

-1. **Circuit CLOSED State**: Normal Feign client communication with immediate success
+1. **Circuit CLOSED State**: Normal ActiveMQ message sending with immediate success
-2. **Circuit OPEN State**: All requests immediately trigger fallback and go to outbox storage
+2. **Circuit OPEN State**: All message sending attempts immediately trigger fallback and go to outbox storage
-3. **Circuit HALF_OPEN State**: Some requests attempt direct communication, failures trigger fallback
+3. **Circuit HALF_OPEN State**: Some message sending attempts are allowed, failures trigger fallback
 4. **Background Processing**: WorkloadRelayService continues processing regardless of circuit breaker state

-This implementation ensures that business operations are never blocked by external service availability, while guaranteeing eventual delivery of all workload updates through the outbox pattern.
+This implementation ensures that business operations are never blocked by message broker availability, while guaranteeing eventual delivery of all workload updates through the outbox pattern and ActiveMQ.

 ## 📊 Monitoring & Observability